 Award Snub: Heartcatch Precure!
-The Movie: Fashion Show in the City of Flowers?! was nominated for the Kidscreen Award along side Zhu Zhu Pets: Quest For Zhu and Wapos Bay: Long Goodbyes.
-Wapos Bay won.
+The Movie: Fashion Show in the City of Flowers?! was nominated for the Kidscreen Award along side Zhu Zhu Pets: Quest For Zhu and Wapos Bay: Long Goodbyes, the latter of which won.
+(Want to watch the winning movie?
+Well, good luck with that!)
 No word, though, if it did better against Zhu Zhu Pets.

-"Heartcatch Precure!: The Movie" was apparently popular enough in France that it was simple dubbed into French, and has a surprising number of Fans in the West, which begs the question why no Movie Theater/TV Station wants to air that anime film.
+"Heartcatch Precure!: The Movie" was apparently popular enough in France that it was simple dubbed into French, and has a surprising number of Fans in the West, which brings the question why no Movie Theater/TV Station wants to air that anime film.

-Trailer Awesome Decay: Yuri's transformation sequence would have been much more badass and surprising if it wasn't the only damn thing shown in the next episode preview.
+Trailer Joke Decay: Yuri's transformation sequence would have been much more badass and surprising if it wasn't the only damn thing shown in the next episode preview.